 Image shown above is in low-resolution form.

 Framing options not yet decided.
 Possibly shadow frame works best.
-Printed at approx 45-50cm along the horizontal.
+Printed at approx 40cm along the horizontal.
+May vary slightly.

-The work tends to polarise opinion but people who like it talk about the sense of undisclosed narrative within the streets below our viewing position.
+The work brings an undisclosed narrative within the streets below our viewing position.
 No residents can be seen, partly because of the random, crowded oppression of the buildings.
-But very many stories undoubtedly have happened and are happening and may make the viewer ponder.
+But very many stories undoubtedly have happened and are happening.
 After the houses were drawn, I wanted add another layer to the oppresiveness - hence the chaotic power-lines criss-crossing the higher level which I feel act like a net, trapping those below.
 To my mind, this sense of subtle imprisonment is the primary theme of the work, hence the title.
 A tower on the horizon and a few trees escape this.

 Image shown above is in low-resolution form.